coderolls/coderolls-blog/_posts/eclipse/2022-08-06-maven-project.md

 ![A Simple Maven Project Structure](/assets/images/2022-08-06-eclipse-maven-project/006-maven-project.png)

-In maven projects you can manage your dependencies using the pom.xml file.
+In Maven projects, you can manage your dependencies using the pom.xml file.

-The pom.xml at the begining looks like the one given below.
+The pom.xml at the beginning looks like the one given below.

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"